Where to Stay in Montréal: Best Areas & Hotels, 2019

 Where to Stay for the Best Value

-Dollar-for-dollar, Hotel Nelligan in Vieux-Montréal hands travelers remarkable value in a city of intense hotel competition.
-Named after Poet Laureate of Québec, Émile Nelligan, this 44-room boutique property captures the essence of Old Montréal, while suites and hallways display his original poetry.
+Dollar-for-dollar, Hotel Nelligan in Old Montreal hands travelers remarkable value in a city of intense hotel competition.
+Named after Poet Laureate of Québec, Émile Nelligan, this 44-room boutique luxury hotel captures the essence of Old Montréal, while suites and hallways display his original poetry.
 A rooftop terrace overlooks an active port life, and two great eateries vie to thrill your palate.
 Ask about their breakfast and parking package (very important in parking-starved Old Town) and watch horse-drawn calèche (carriages) slowly pass along cobblestoned Rue Saint-Paul.

 Hotel Le Germain Montreal stands out as one of the few downtown chain hotels sympathetic to female travelers, providing extras appreciated by all guests: abundant fresh cut flowers, top tier bathroom lighting, fresh fruit bowls, sensitized staff training, and famous gourmet dining.
 At the core of Rue Saint-Denis and surrounded by both the Quartier Latin (Latin Quarter) and the Quartier Plateau du Mont-Royal (aka Le Plateau), the hotel offers unique and intriguing accommodations.

-Hotel de l'ITHQ is the hotel school where the UK's Prince William and his future Queen, Kate Middleton, bedded down.
+Hotel de l'ITHQ is the hotel school where the UK's Prince William and his future Queen, Kate Middleton, stayed in Montreal.
 Located across from historic Carré Saint-Louis, this designer building offers travelers a menu of delights, starting with comfortable, artsy rooms and gourmet dining overlooking the park.
 If you book a south-facing room, the July International Fireworks Competition is visible from your balcony.
 Standards here are high, and the clientele benefits from supporting students entering their chosen vocation.

 Where to Stay on a Budget